awsdocs/aws-storagegateway-user-guide/doc_source/using-identity-based-policies.md

 ```

 The policy has two statements \(note the `Action` and `Resource` elements in both the statements\):
-+ The first statement grants permissions for two Storage Gateway actions \(`storagegateway:ActivateGateway` and `storagegateway:ListGateways`\) on a gateway resource using the *Amazon Resource Name \(ARN\)* for the gateway\.
-The ARN specifies a wildcard character \(\*\) because you don't know the gateway ID until after you create a gateway\.
++ The first statement grants permissions for two Storage Gateway actions \(`storagegateway:ActivateGateway` and `storagegateway:ListGateways`\) on a gateway resource\.

+  The wildcard character \(\*\) means that this statement can match any resource\.
+In this case, the statement allows the `storagegateway:ActivateGateway` and `storagegateway:ListGateways` actions on any gateway\.
+The wildcard character is used here because you don't know the resource ID until after you create the gateway\.
+For information about how to use a wildcard character \(\*\) in a policy, see [Example 2: Allow read\-only access to a gateway](#sg-example2)\.
 **Note**
 ARNs uniquely identify AWS resources\.
 For more information, see [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *AWS General Reference*\.

-  The wildcard character \(\*\) at the end of the gateway ARN means that this statement can match any gateway ID\.
-In this case, the statement allows the `storagegateway:ActivateGateway` and `storagegateway:ListGateways` actions on any gateway in the specified AWS Region, `us-west-2`, and the specified ID identifies the account that is owner of the gateway resource\.
-For information about how to use a wildcard character \(\*\) in a policy, see [Example 2: Allow Read\-Only Access to a Gateway](#sg-example2)\.

   To limit permissions for a particular action to a specific gateway only, create a separate statement for that action in the policy and specify the gateway ID in that statement\.

 + The second statement grants permissions for the `ec2:DescribeSnapshots` and `ec2:DeleteSnapshot` actions\.
 These Amazon Elastic Compute Cloud \(Amazon EC2\) actions require permissions because snapshots generated from Storage Gateway are stored in Amazon Elastic Block Store \(Amazon EBS\) and managed as Amazon EC2 resources, and thus they require corresponding EC2 actions\.
 For more information, see [Actions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Operations.html) in the *Amazon EC2 API Reference*\.
 Because these Amazon EC2 actions don't support resource\-level permissions, the policy specifies the wildcard character \(\*\) as the `Resource` value instead of specifying a gateway ARN\.

-For a table showing all of the Storage Gateway API actions and the resources that they apply to, see [Storage Gateway API Permissions: Actions, Resources, and Conditions Reference](sg-api-permissions-ref.md)\.
+For a table showing all of the Storage Gateway API actions and the resources that they apply to, see [Storage Gateway API permissions: Actions, resources, and conditions reference](sg-api-permissions-ref.md)\.

-## Permissions Required to Use the Storage Gateway Console<a name="additional-console-required-permissions"></a>
+## Permissions required to use the Storage Gateway console<a name="additional-console-required-permissions"></a>

 To use the Storage Gateway console, you need to grant read\-only permissions\.
 If you plan to describe snapshots, you also need to grant permissions for additional actions as shown in the following permissions policy: